AyahZaareer/reading-note/html.md

 ![image](https://user-images.githubusercontent.com/79833733/109846760-2b933a00-7c57-11eb-9f83-a7da2ee17344.png)

 # Headers & Footers
-## The header and footerelements can be used for:
+## The header and footer elements can be used for:
 ● The main header or footerthat appears at the top orbottom of every page on thesite.

 ● A header or footer for anindividual (article) or(section) within the page